sithmel/batch-iterable/README.md

 // or

-forEach(noSpace, (character) => {
+characters_without_spaces.forEach((character) => {
   console.log(character)
 })
 ```

+## BatchIterable Constructor
+It can take either a:
+- AsyncIterables of iterables
+- Iterable of iterable (useful for testing)
+- BatchIterable

-## API Reference
+## Instance attributes

-### iterableToBatchIterable
+### iterable
-Converts a synchronous iterable into a batchIterable.
+This is the attribute where the asyncIterable of iterables is stored

+## Instance methods

-### asyncIterableToBatchIterable
+### Symbol.asyncIterator
-Converts an async iterable into a batchIterable.
+It returns the asyncIterator belonging to `iterable`.
+So that you can use it in a for loop.

 ### drop
 Skips the first `n` elements of a batchIterable.

 ### every
-Checks if all elements in an batchIterable satisfy a condition.
+Checks if all elements in a batchIterable satisfy a condition.

 ### filter
-Filters elements of an batchIterable based on a predicate function.
+Filters elements of a batchIterable based on a predicate function.

 ### find
-Finds the first element in an batchIterable that satisfies a condition.
+Finds the first element in a batchIterable that satisfies a condition.

 ### flatMap
 Maps each element to a batchIterable and flattens the result.

 ### forEach
-Executes a provided function once for each element in an batchIterable.
+Executes a provided function once for each element in a batchIterable.

 ### map
-Applies a function to each element of an batchIterable.
+Applies a function to each element of a batchIterable.

 ### reduce
 Reduces an batchIterable to a single value using a reducer function.

 ### some
-Checks if at least one element in an batchIterable satisfies a condition.
+Checks if at least one element in a batchIterable satisfies a condition.

 ### take
-Takes the first `n` elements of an batchIterable.
+Takes the first `n` elements of a batchIterable.

+### toArray
+Returns a promise with an array that collect all elements of a batchIterable.
+It is useful mostly for testing purposes.

+### toAsyncIterable
+It flattens the asyncIterable of iterables in a single asyncIterable.